SeldonIO/seldonio.github.com/vm.md

         http://127.0.0.1:8080/

-1. Explore the api using Swagger.
+1. Explore the API using Swagger.

         http://127.0.0.1:8080/swagger/